Submissions

 Don't use the automatic referencing (endnote) tool in MS world. reference no. should be added manually.

-Reference no. should be written Superscript in the bracket before the full stop, comma etc. as [1]
+Reference no. should be written in square bracket [1]

 Don’t use prefix Prof, Vaidya, Pt (Pandit), Acharya etc.